 - 1. Launch Connect Director. - 2.
 On the navigation pane, click System > Security > Certificate Signing Request.
-The Generate Certificate Signing Request (CSR) page is displayed. - Complete all fields on the page, as described in the table below.
+The Generate Certificate Signing Request (CSR) page is displayed. - 3.
+Complete all fields on the page, as described in the table below.
 (Some fields are automatically populated with information from the Contact Information page.
-You can edit this information as necessary). - Click Generate.
+You can edit this information as necessary). - 4.
+Click Generate.

-NOTE: The CSR is generated, and the Private key is also generated if the Create a new private key option was selected.
+The CSR is generated, and the Private key is also generated if the Create a new private key option was selected.

-- 5. Create a staging folder (for example, <drive>: \CertStaging), and save the following text files there: - Copy and paste the generated CSR into a text file (for example, server01.csr), and save the file in the staging folder. - If generated, copy and paste the generated private key into a text file (for example, server01.key), and save the file in the staging folder.
+- 5. Create a staging folder (for example, <drive>:\CertStaging), and save the following text files there: - Copy and paste the generated CSR into a text file (for example, server01.csr), and save the file in the staging folder. - If generated, copy and paste the generated private key into a text file (for example, server01.key), and save the file in the staging folder.
 (Retain the private key for local use.
 Do not share it with the vendor.
 Later, when you import the certificate files that you receive from the CA vendor, you will include this private key file that you have retained locally). - 6.
 Send the Certificate Signing Request file that you created to a Certificate Authority vendor to purchase a certificate. - 7.
 When you receive the certificate files from the CA vendor, save them to the staging folder that you created in Step 5. - 8.
-Proceed with the steps outlined in Importing a Certificate for Headquarters and DVSs.
+Proceed with the steps outlined in Importing Certificates for Headquarters, Windows DVS, and Linux DVSs on page 61.